The Accutron Place

 Also see: The Social History & The Paradigm Shift

 The new technology was inherently accurate and even more incredible is the fact that the very finest of today's mechanical chronometers can have hundreds of moving parts and yet, the ticking of their balance wheels still can't exceed 8 beats per second.

 The Accutron 214 Caliber Movement:

 The single most important distinguishing feature of Accutron 214's (1960 to 1977) is that they do not tick.
-Put one to your ear and you will hear the distinctive hum of the electronically driven tuning fork that drives the Accutron 214 movement.
+Put one to your ear and you will hear the distinctive hum of the electronically driven tuning fork that is the heart of the Accutron 214 movement.

-Photo left: Astronaut Hoffman - Hubble Telescope Repair Mission.
+Visiting Astronaut Jeffry A. Hoffman - Hubble Telescope Repair Mission.

 © 2002 by Martin Marcus.
 All rights reserved.
 These pages may not be copied without written consent.